 Check the battery’s charge level after each ride with the in-bike display.
 Most modern e-bikes have an LCD screen that tells you the battery level.
 The battery charger should also have a power indicator.

 A bike’s brake pads wear down over time due to repeated friction.
 As a result, stopping becomes slower and slower.
-To ensure you can come to clean stops — and avoid hitting obstacles — you’ll want to do regular brake pad inspections.
+To ensure you can come to clean stops — and avoid hitting obstacles — do regular brake pad inspections.

 There are a few bike brake systems: hydraulic, mechanical, and rim brakes.